SUNSET - A Sensor-fUsioN based semantic SegmEnTation exemplar for ROS-based self-adaptation: Related work

-Recently, Aloft \cite{imrie_aloft_2024} has been published, which is an exemplar designed for drone control, implemented in \ac{ros}1.
+An exemplar for drone control implemented in \ac{ros}1 has been implemented by \citet{imrie_aloft_2024}.
 The use of Gazebo allows a physically accurate simulation and contains physical concerns as well as time-related concerns raising the need for self-adaptation.
 This can be related to failing components in the system or environmental factors necessitating changes in the plans.

-One exemplar that encourages \,---\, similar to \ourartifact{} \,---\, the need for prioritisation between self-healing and self-optimising adaptations is mRubis \cite{vogel_mrubis_2018}.
-In this exemplar, the operability of a marketplace in which users can sell or auction items has to be managed.
-Since mRubis is neither implemented in \ac{ros} nor a robotic application, it would require considerable effort to evaluate managing systems that focus on handling both critical and self-optimising adaptations concurrently in the robotics domain.

-\ourartifact{} is the first \ac{ros}-based exemplar that supports concurrent uncertainties with unknown sources necessitating a managing system to prioritise between detected symptoms.
-It is implemented in \ac{ros}2 instead of the majority of the \ac{ros}1-based related work \cite{askarpour_robomax_2021, imrie_aloft_2024, gil_body_2021} and enables managing systems to use all adaptations that are common in self-adaptive robotics research \cite{alberts_software_2025}.
+\revtext{To the best of our knowledge}, \ourartifact{} is the first \ac{ros}-based exemplar that supports concurrent failures with unknown causes necessitating a managing system to prioritise between detected failures.
+It is implemented in \ac{ros}2 instead of the majority of the \ac{ros}1-based related work \cite{askarpour_robomax_2021, imrie_aloft_2024, gil_body_2021} and enables managing systems to use all adaptations that are common in \revtext{\ac{rsass}} \cite{alberts_software_2025}.
 This enables robotics research to evaluate managing systems with enhanced capabilities on an independent exemplar.